mikkokotola/AdvancedMachineLearning/README.md

 - Tensorflow and Keras for neural networks

 In some of the assigments the methods were intentionally implemented manually in lower-level code (not using the ready implementations in SKLearn) for learning purposes.

+Code was written in Jupyter (IPython) Notebooks and mostly also exported to plain .py files.